tikv/website/content/docs/6.1/concepts/explore-tikv-features/ttl.md

 ## Step 1: Config TiKV to enable TTL

 TTL is disabled by default.
-You need to create a file `tikv.yaml` using the following configuration to enable it.
+To enable it, create a file `tikv.yaml` using the following configuration.

 ```yaml
 [storage]